 ALEX: I don’t think it’s possible to make an emotional connection with 10,000 people.

 KATZENBACH: Maybe you’re not focusing on the right places or asking the right people.
 Have you ever really listened to your company’s people down in the lower levels of the hierarchy?
 Do you know what they care about, why they come to work in the morning?
 How they describe to their kids what they do for a living?
 Believe it or not, if you’re ready to hear it, people really will open up to you.
 And you don’t have to ask everyone — just the people who intuitively understand “how things get done around here.”
 The best thing you can do, if you want to start a movement, is to empower your people to start solving their own problems — and then get out of the way.

 - DeAnne Aguirre is a leading practitioner in people and organization strategies for Strategy&, PwC's strategy consulting business.
-Based in San Francisco, she is a principal with PwC US.
+Based in San Diego, she is a principal with PwC US.
 She is the global leader of the firm’s Katzenbach Center, a center of excellence for organizational culture, leadership, and teaming with a network of practitioners around the world.
 She advises senior executives globally on large transformations and is an expert in organizational effectiveness, culture, leadership, and change.